[Coronavirus] EU leaders back trillion-euro recovery plan

 Borrowing costs are on the rise in worse-effected and indebted countries such as Italy, and Spain, and European Central Bank governor Christine Lagarde told leaders the pandemic could cost them between 5 percent and up to 15 percent of their economic output.

-Germany's chanccelor Angela Merkel told fellow leaders her country is willing to significantly increase its contribution to the common budget.
+Germany's chancellor Angela Merkel told fellow leaders her country is willing to significantly increase its contribution to the common budget.

 Handshake?